evanx/refetcher/README.md

 - publish the response ready event via Redis pubsub
 - handle failures, errors and retries

-Since the state of HTTP requests and responses is stored in Redis, consumers are "stateless."
+Since the state of HTTP requests and responses is stored in Redis, handlers are "stateless."
-Therefore multiple consumers can be deployed e.g. for improved reliability and rolling updates.
+Therefore multiple response handlers can be deployed e.g. for improved reliability and rolling updates.

 ## Configuration